But why do I keep seeing elephants?

 Consequently, the subconscious mind has a memory of this knowledge and tries to draw our attention to things we need to know.
 Symbolism is just one way for the subconscious to do that.
 Dreams are another.

-And, you've guessed it, their is a significant symbolic meaning of elephants.
+And, you’ve guessed it, there is a significant symbolic meaning of elephants.

 Have you ever had a dilemma that caused you problems for days or weeks; even months?
 But then you’re in a conversation and somebody randomly says something that answers your problem.